 The Writing Center provides Cornish students with free personalized writing support through individualized half-hour conferences.
 Writers visit the Writing Center to chat with consultants about any kind of writing.

-- The Writing Center will operate fully online and MCC 212 will not be open.
+The Cornish Writing Center will hold all consultations online during the 2020-21 academic year, and the MCC 212 space will not be open.